curl/curl/docs/cmdline-opts/globoff.md

 # `--globoff`

-Switch off the URL globbing funcionality.
+Switch off the URL globbing function.
 When you set this option, you can specify URLs that contain the letters {}[] without having curl itself interpret them.
 Note that these letters are not normal legal URL contents but they should be encoded according to the URI standard.